This post was last updated on February 14, 2015 to include new images.

 - 1 tbsp olive oil

-- 1/2 lbs chicken breasts, boneless and skinless
+- 1 ½ lbs boneless and skinless chicken breast boneless and skinless

 - 1 tsp sea salt, to coat chicken